radiantlogic-v8/documentation-new/documentation/installation/self-managed-v9.md

 This guide explains how to install RadiantOne Identity Data Management 9.0.0 on a supported Kubernetes cluster.

-To update an existing v8 deployment, see *Updating RadiantOne Identity Data Management — Self-managed Deployments*.
+To update an existing v8 deployment, see [Updating RadiantOne Identity Data Management](../upgrade-guides/updating-to-sm-v9.md).

 Before you begin, ensure that you have: